 2. Use discounts

-For example, questions about military or government affiliations typically have nothing to do with your car insurance policy other than providing you a potential discount.
+For example, questions about military or government affiliations have nothing to do with your car insurance policy but could lead to a potential rate reduction.

 - Having a good student on your policy (meaning they get good grades)